ShahramShakiba/Todo-List/README.md

 **_Todo List_** :<br/>
   > This is a mini-project of building a Todo-List to practice `HTML`, `CSS` and `JavaScript`.  <br/>

-- A _Counter application_ is a useful tool for tracking and monitoring various types of data.
-It can help individuals and businesses to make data-driven decisions and manage their resources more effectively.
+- A _Todo List_ is a list of tasks or activities that need to be completed, usually organized in order of priority or deadline.
+It is commonly used as a tool for personal productivity and time management. <br/>

-- **`A few benefits of a counter app :`**<br/>
+- **`A few benefits of Todo-list :`**<br/>
 **_1. Tracking progress_ :**<br/>
 such as the number of times a product has been sold or the number of visitors to a website.<br/>
 **_2. Transparency_ :**<br/>